KenKundert/inform/doc/index.rst

 Notice that in this case the call to *display* did not print anything.
 That is because the *quiet* argument was passed to *Inform*, which acts to suppress all but error messages.
 However, a logfile was specified, so the message would be logged.
-In addition, the program name was specfied, with the result in it being added to the header of the error message.
+In addition, the program name was specified, with the result in it being added to the header of the error message.

 An object of the *Inform* class is referred to as an informer (not to be